RETURN TO PHOTO ASSIGNMENTS PAGE

 •Are they sitting, standing, leaning, squatting, or lying down on something?

-7. After you have edited your images, put them onto one Photoshop background, combining your photos with the 5 poses you downloaded from the web.
+8. After you have edited your images, Combine your 5 poses photos with the 5 poses you downloaded from the web.
 The photos should match in pose, lighting, background and editing style.

-8. Turn your combined 5 poses project and the screenshot of your proofsheet into the Five Poses folder in the Teacher 206 server.
+10. Turn your combined 5 poses project and the screenshot of your proofsheet into the Five Poses folder in the Google Classroom server.

 Name your project: